For In-Person College, Coronavirus Testing Will Be Key. But Is That Feasible?

 "How do we get access to tests?
 I think that's the biggest question, because right now, locally, the access is for folks that are showing symptoms," says Kirsten Brinlee, the executive director of the Baltimore Collegetown Network, which works with 13 schools in the Baltimore area.
 "We've started to have some conversations about, you know, what could group ordering look like?"

 Joining with other colleges to plan has proved useful for colleges across the country, and it could make it easier to purchase tests in bulk, says Todd Greene, who leads the Atlanta University Center Consortium, a group made up of four historically black colleges in Atlanta, including Morehouse School of Medicine.

-The largest school in the group has only 2,200 students, but together they serve 9,000, so that gives them leverage, buying power and an opportunity to think about scale.
+Together they serve about 9,000, so that gives them leverage, buying power and an opportunity to think about scale.
 The medical school has "led the force" when it comes to testing, Greene says, but as a whole, the group hasn't made any final decisions regarding how they'll go about testing in the fall, though they're actively working through different scenarios.
 He says many testing companies and consultants have reached out to help.

 At their group meetings some important questions have emerged: Do we test our students before they arrive on campus?
 Or immediately upon arrival?
 And then how often to test?
 Are the tests available actually reliable?
 He says they're particularly concerned with issues of privacy and the disproportionate impact of the virus on communities of color.